Regular Show season 2

 The second season of the animated television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
 Simultaneously, several of the show's main characters originated from his animated shorts 2 in the AM PM and The Naïve Man from Lolliland.
 Following its first season's success, Regular Show was renewed for a second season in 2009, ahead of its premiere.
 The season ran from November 29, 2010, to August 1, 2011, and was produced by Cartoon Network Studios.

-Regular Shows second season was storyboarded and written by Quintel, Sean Szeles, Shion Takeuchi, Benton Connor, Calvin Wong, Paul Scarlata, Kat Morris, Mike Roth, John Infantino, Minty Lewis, Henry Yu, and Dennis Messmer.
-For this season, the writers were Roth, Infantino, Jack Thomas, and Matt Price.

 Development

 Concept

 Two 23-year-old friends, a blue jay named Mordecai and a raccoon named Rigby, are employed as groundskeepers at a park and spend their days trying to slack off and entertain themselves by any means.
 This is much to the chagrin of their boss Benson and their coworker Skips, but the delight of Pops.
 Their other coworkers, Muscle Man (an overweight green man) and Hi-Five Ghost (a ghost with a hand extending from the top of his head) serve as their rivals.